 The counties served by SCSEP include: Bedford, Coffee, Franklin, Lincoln, Moore, Marshall, Maury, Perry, Wayne, Giles, Lewis, Lawrence, Sequatchie, Bledsoe, Marion, and Grundy.

 Franklin County, Home Office

 Ms. Betty Chatman, a left arm amputee, works at the Coffee County Senior Center in Tullahoma, TN.
-Prior to her assignment with the SCSEP/Title V program, she was withdrawn, unsure of herself, no self-esteem, and was a recluse.
+Prior to her assignment with the SCSEP/Title V program, she was withdrawn and unsure of herself, felt no self-esteem, and had become a recluse.
 She did not feel she could go out and be accepted; therefore, she stayed at home all the time.
-Ms. Chatman was afraid to go out and try new things as she felt she would be treated differently by the world and was unsure of what she could do.
+Ms. Chatman was afraid to go out and try new things, as she felt she would be treated differently by the world and was unsure of what she could do.
 She would not go into the Job Force for fear of discrimination.

 Ms. Chatman said her co-workers are wonderful people, and the Senior Center is a wonderful place to work.
 The people are great to her, don’t treat her any differently, and help her when needed.
 A few of her duties are to serve meals and pack cold packs.
 The line is set up from left to right which has been a blessing to her as she can move easily through the kitchen putting the meals together and packing them.